toperri/defaultmod/README.md

 - DefaultMod doesn't support editing directly from the textbox.
 - Some app packets that are shown don't have any data.
 Can be resolved but at the cost of a less performant domain loading system.

+# TO DO

+- Encrypt data using AES or a custom crafted encryption method.
+(The way it would work is that the server would add into the HTML page the encryption key, so basically end-to-end encryption).
+This would delete support for multiple instances and page refreshing though.
+- Add support for writing directly in the textbox and auto-saving in local storage.
+- Encrypt the local storage with a key stored on the cookie.

 # How to disable Dock protection (NOT RECCOMENDED)
 The app automatically enables a layer of security for the Dock app packet, disallowing any modification besides removing the app packet entirely (which only resets the Dock to its default settings)